willbushie/OurWeather/README.md

 - [ ] Give the user a few settings to customize their application experience (refresh period, etc).
 - [ ] Make the application look nice, utilize photos, backdrops, and light/dark themes.
 - [ ] Create a simple home screen widget that will update once every hour.
+- [ ] Create and run simple tests on code to ensure functionality is as expected.
 - [ ] Release application on the Google Play Store.

 # How To Run